manuel-serrano/fst-artifact/README.md

 ./script/run.sh
 ```

-This generates PDF figures located into the directory XXXX
+This generates the PDF figures in the YYY directory comparing the
+performance of "float self tagging" to other float implementation
+techniques.

 ### Alternative 2: Native artifact